arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 ## Processing Unit aka CPU
-Word Length: Length of instruction (16 for LC-3 and 64 for x84) \
+Word Length: Length of instruction in bits (16 for LC-3 and 64 for x84) \
 Arithmetic and Logic Unit (ALU)
 - Math and logic functions
 - Word length, 64 or 32 bit